Center for Academic Success

 GEN 111: College Success Strategies I: (3 credits) College Strategies focuses on areas where students need assistance, awareness, and extra support during the first semester.
 Course topics include the following: assessment and improvement of critical reading skills, understanding college demands, learning styles, time management, note-taking, information literacy and technology skills.
 The course also introduces students to important offices across campus.
 Fall.
 Required for all OASIS students.
 Others by approval of the director of the Center for Academic Success.

-GEN 112: College Success Strategies II: (1 credit) Students will build upon the study skills mastered in GEN 111 and continue to develop critical reading skills appropriate to grade level.
+GEN 112: College Success Strategies II: (1 credit) Students will build upon the study skills covered in GEN 111 and continue to develop critical reading skills appropriate to grade level.
 Spring.
 Prerequisite: GEN 111, or by approval of the director of the Center for Academic Success.

 Study Acceleration: Gaining Excellence (SAGE) Program